 Investors were not made aware of the actual amount and consequent use of the funds raised.
 The investigations revealed a series of fraudulent actions: false “cryptocurrency experts” were paid to praise PlexCoin to bolster its credibility, while at the same time “guaranteeing” a fair or event “excellent” rating through complacent rating companies.

-American judges sentenced the company behind PlexCoin to pay nearly $7 million, while Canadian authorities sentenced the founder Dominic Lacroix to a six-month prison term.
+, while Canadian authorities sentenced the founder Dominic Lacroix to a six-month prison term.

 The peculiarity of this story is highlighted by the effectiveness of the joint work carried out by the various authorities.